VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/02-create-rest-services.md

 # Create REST services for the fruit web application

+RESTful web services are one of the core use cases for the Spring Boot framework as Spring makes it very easy to create HTTP APIs serving a variety of data types.
+For this scenario we will be building a RESTful JSON API.

 **1. Add a service**

-First, we need to create the java class file.
-For that, you need to click on the following link, which open the empty file in the editor: ``src/main/java/com/example/service/FruitController.java``{{open}}
+First, we need to create a Controller.
+Controllers are the **C** in the MVC pattern which mediate between our views and our internal models / business logic.
+Here we need to create a Spring `@RestController` annotated Java class.
+For this you need to click on the following link which will open an empty file in the editor: ``src/main/java/com/example/service/FruitController.java``{{open}}

-Then, copy the below content into the file (or use the `Copy to editor` button):
+Then, copy the below content into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitController.java" data-target="replace">
 package com.example.service;